nplang/NPL-Tutorials/NPL-Tidbits/Special_Function/Readme.md

 Congratulations !!

 You have experienced how ```special_function``` construct work.
-You can now move on to next example [Strength Construct](https://github.com/nplang/NPL-Tutorials/blob/master/NPL-Tidbits/Strength)
+You can now move on to next example [Strength Resolution Construct](https://github.com/nplang/NPL-Tutorials/blob/master/NPL-Tidbits/Strength)